 In public life he followed the example of his great-grandfather Uzziah.
-He set himself to abolish idolatry from his kingdom, and among other things which he did for this end, he destroyed the “brazen serpent,” which had been removed to Jerusalem, and had become an object of idolatrous worship (Num.
-21:9).
-A great reformation was wrought in the kingdom of Judah in his day (2 Kings 18:4; 2 Chr.
-29:3-36).
+He focused on abolishing idolatry from his kingdom, and among other things which he did for this end, he destroyed the “brazen serpent,” which had been removed to Jerusalem, and had become an object of idolatrous worship (Numbers 21:9).

-On the death of Sargon and the accession of his son Sennacherib to the throne of Assyria, Hezekiah refused to pay the tribute which his father had paid, and “rebelled against the king of Assyria, and served him not,” but entered into a league with Egypt (Isa.
-30; 31; 36:6-9).
-This led to the invasion of Judah by Sennacherib (2 Kings 18:13-16), who took forty cities, and besieged Jerusalem with mounds.
-Hezekiah yielded to the demands of the Assyrian king, and agreed to pay him three hundred talents of silver and thirty of gold (18:14).
+On the death of Sargon and the accession of his son Sennacherib to the throne of Assyria, Hezekiah refused to pay the tribute which his father had paid, and “rebelled against the king of Assyria, and served him not,” but entered into a league with Egypt (Isaiah 30; 31; 36:6-9).

-He closed his days in peace and prosperity, and was succeeded by his son Manasseh.
-He was buried in the “chiefest of the sepulchres of the sons of David” (2 Chr.
-32:27-33).
+He was buried in the “chiefest of the sepulchres of the sons of David” (2 Chronicles 32:27-33).
 He had “after him none like him among all the kings of Judah, nor any that were before him” (2 Kings 18:5).

 - What is the Kingdom of Judah (Judea)?